michaelford85/mongodb-atlas-ansible-role/README.md

 ## Project Settings GUI page in MongoDB Atlas.
 atlas_project_id: 1234567890abcdef12345679

+## The MongoDB Atlas API Public Key.
+## In practice, this should not be stored directly in a plaintext variable file.
+## Store it in a separate file encrypted with Ansible Vault and reference it as shown here.
+vaulted_atlas_public_key: "abcd1234efgh5678ijkl"

+## The MongoDB Atlas API Private Key.
+## As with the public key, this should be stored securely in an encrypted file
+## (for example using Ansible Vault) and not committed to source control.
+vaulted_atlas_private_key: "mnop9012qrst3456uvwx7890yzab1234"

 ## This is the the desired name of the cluster, and will also be incorporated into the
 ## database access usernames that will be generated.
 atlas_cluster_name: test-cluster